 - Monday, October 2, from 3-4 PM

 - Applicant must be an undergraduate student in good standing (GPA > 2.0).

-- A Georgia Tech faculty mentor or GTRI scientist is required for the proposed research project.
+- A Georgia Tech or GTRI faculty mentor is required for the proposed research project.
 (NOTE: Grad students and postdocs cannot be supervising mentors.)

 - Students are not allowed to receive academic course credit (e.g., register for 2699 or 4699) for a research project funded by PURA.

-- Students are limited to one salary award per academic year (fall, spring, summer).
+- Students are limited to one salary award per academic year (Fall, Spring, or Summer).

 - Students are not eligible for PURA funding if the research project is receiving funding from another source.